2025–26 Dundee F.C. season: November

 November begin with a trip to Edinburgh was up next against league-leading and unbeaten Hearts, and Pressley's side were easily brushed aside in another heavy defeat away from home.
 Returning to Dens on Remembrance Sunday, another lame defeat ensued as Rangers scored two early goals and left Dundee scoreless for the 6th time in 12 league games.
+After the final international break of the year Dundee returned to Edinburgh and made it 7 scoreless games in 13 with another meek defeat, this time to Hibernian after conceding a goal in both halves.
+After an early self-made setback at home to St Mirren, Dundee finally turned the tables around and ran out 3–1 victors, ending their 4-game losing streak and jumping above the Buddies and Kilmarnock to move to 9th place for the time being.